pmelsted/bifrost/README.md

   -g, --min-length         Length of minimizers (default is 23) -n, --num-kmers          Estimated number (upper bound) of different k-mers in input files (default: estimated with KmerStream)
   -N, --num-kmer2          Estimated number (upper bound) of different k-mers occurring twice or more in the input files (default: estimated with KmerStream)
-  -b, --bloom-bits         Number of Bloom filter bits per k-mer occurring at least once in the FASTA/FASTQ files (default is 14)
-  -B, --bloom-bits2        Number of Bloom filter bits per k-mer occurring at least twice in the FASTA/FASTQ files (default is 14)
-  -l, --load               Filename for input Blocked Bloom Filter, skips filtering step (default is no input) -f, --output2            Filename for output Blocked Bloom Filter (default is no output) -s, --chunk-size         Read chunksize to split between threads (default is 10000)
+  -b, --bloom-bits         Number of Bloom filter bits per k-mer occurring at least once in the input files (default is 14) -B, --bloom-bits2        Number of Bloom filter bits per k-mer occurring at least twice in the input files (default is 14) -l, --load               Filename for input Blocked Bloom Filter, skips filtering step (default is no input) -f, --output2            Filename for output Blocked Bloom Filter (default is no output) -s, --chunk-size         Read chunksize to split between threads (default is 10000)